How Skunks Spray and Other Skunk Spray Facts

 What Do Skunks Spray?

-Skunk spray consists of a chemical called chemical called N-butlymercaptan, which is a pungent mix of sulfur-based compounds.
+Skunk spray consists of a chemical called N-butlymercaptan, which is a pungent mix of sulfur-based compounds.
 The skunk stores the spray in glands positioned alongside its anus, which is why it needs to lift its tail to spray.

 How Do Skunks Spray?